 Who are the governors?

-- 3 are elected by the staff: two of them are teachers and one a member of the support staff;
+- 2 are elected by the staff: one a teacher and one a member of the support staff;

 All governors serve in a voluntary capacity.